Sally Ann Freedman

-Sally Ann Freedman, 1961.
-Photo by Gainsboro Studio, Salem, MA.

-Sally Ann Freedman (born May 1, 1940, died September 9, 2015) is a former beauty queen, professional model, and band vocalist.
+Sally Ann Freedman (born May 1, 1940, died September 9, 2015) was a former beauty queen, professional model, band vocalist, and educator.
 As Miss Massachusetts USA, she competed in the Miss Universe contest held in Long Beach, California in 1958.
 Her previous titles included Miss Essex County 1955, Miss Sea Nymph 1956, Miss Hampton Beach 1957, and Miss New England Ballroom 1958.
 In 1961, she was the talent winner and one of the five finalists in the Miss Sun Fun USA pageant held in Myrtle Beach, South Carolina.

 Early life

 During her early years, Freedman trained as a dancer at the Alice P. Duffee Dance Studio in Salem, Massachusetts.
 With the school's professional troupe she performed for several years throughout the North Shore.
 After graduating from the Academie Moderne in Boston, a finishing school founded by Mildred Albert, she began a modeling career.
 She joined the Hart Model Agency in Boston and worked as a fashion and photography model throughout college.

 Her career as a vocalist carried her throughout New England.
 She sang with orchestras led by Bob Batchelder, Ted Herbert, and Earle Harris.
 They played at popular ballrooms of the day including the Totem Pole Ballroom in Norumbega Park, Auburndale; Commodore Ballroom in Lowell, Massachusetts; Carousel Ballroom in Manchester, New Hampshire; Rockingham Ballroom in Newmarket, New Hampshire; Canobie Lake Ballroom in Salem, New Hampshire; and Hampton Beach Casino Ballroom in Hampton Beach, New Hampshire.
 In December 1959, she performed with the Earle Harris Orchestra at the Oceanview Ballroom in Revere Beach, Massachusetts.
 They were the last band to play the popular establishment before it was destroyed by fire.
 Freedman also performed throughout the Greater Boston area with the Harry Marshard Society Orchestra.

 While pursuing graduate studies in Washington, D.C., Freedman continued her singing career.
 With orchestras and her own small combo, the Commanders, she performed at country clubs as well as civic, military, and social galas.
 The venues included the Sheraton-Park, Shoreham, Statler-Hilton, and Mayflower Hotel.